vaish06navi/Netflix-Dashboard/README.md

 # Installation
 To run this project locally, follow these steps:

-1.Clone the repository: git clone https://github.com/shaadclt/Netflix-Data-Analysis-Tableau.git
+- Clone the repository: git clone https://github.com/shaadclt/Netflix-Data-Analysis-Tableau.git
-2.Navigate to the project directory: cd Netflix-Data-Analysis-Tableau 3.Open Tableau and import the dataset (netflix_titles.csv) into your Tableau workspace.
+- Navigate to the project directory: cd Netflix-Data-Analysis-Tableau
+- Open Tableau and import the dataset (netflix_titles.csv) into your Tableau workspace.
-4.Explore the Tableau workbook (Netflix Dashboard.twbx) to view the visualizations and dashboards.
+- Explore the Tableau workbook (Netflix Dashboard.twbx) to view the visualizations and dashboards.
 Note: You need to have Tableau Desktop or Tableau Public installed to open and interact with the Tableau workbook.

 I'm Adding Screenshots of the worksheets I've used while building the dashboard.